Jyothyrajs/CFG_Project/Homework_2.md

 Target audience: educational/professional

 ## What are we building?
 A productivity software to enhance an individuals productivity.
 It is a to-do-list/ Habit tracker with a pomodoro timer.
+Unlike many other to-do list apps available, this one will incorporate methods to encourage extrinsic motivation through earning points from completing tasks and buying rewards with these points.

 ## What does it do/What kind of problem does it solve